stringer-rss/stringer/docs/OpenShift.md

     ruby '2.0.0'
  ```

-9. As OpenShift is still using Ruby 1.9.3 and the gem 'pry-byebug' needs Ruby 2.0, remove the 'pry-byebug' gem in the Gemfile.
-(Referencing issue #294)
+9. As OpenShift is still using Ruby 1.9.3 and the [gem 'pry-byebug'](https://github.com/deivid-rodriguez/pry-byebug) needs Ruby 2.0, we can try to just install the production environment from the Gemfile but there seems to be a [bug in OpenShift](https://bugzilla.redhat.com/show_bug.cgi?id=1049411).
+A temporary work-around is to remove the 'pry-byebug' gem in the Gemfile.
+Note that this is only for deploying into OpenShift production.
+(Referencing issue [#294](https://github.com/swanson/stringer/pull/294) )

  ```
     gem "pry-byebug", "~> 1.2"